What is IMAlive?

 What is the online training like?

 The HEART course is an online video course* and takes approximately 10 hours.
 You can learn at your own pace and in your own home.
 Each video module is 20-60 minutes long and ends with an online quiz. *We ask you to complete all the video modules and quizzes within thirty (30) days.

 After you complete HEART, pass the welcome interview, and background check, you will be invited to take a tour of the online crisis chat platform.
 You will need to attend approximately 20 hours of online pre-scheduled practice chats (there is a variety of times available in different time zones).
 This part of the training includes many opportunities to watch other volunteers and supervisors do role-plays online, but the key is active participation and willingness to receive feedback.
 We ask you to complete all necessary practice chats within 4-6 weeks.

 At the end of HEART and practice chats, the applicant will have demonstrated their responder skill and will be moved forward for their HEART Final Exam.
 Each volunteer will be accompanied by our supervisors who help them through training and into live shifts.

-Ongoing communication with the Supervisor via email, Skype or phone is extremely important!
-After successfully passing the HEART Final Exam, an IMAlive Volunteer will attend weekly 4 hour online shifts and receive live instant messages from people reaching out for help.
+Ongoing communication with the Supervisor via email, Skype, or phone is extremely important!
+After successfully passing the HEART Final Exam, an IMAlive Volunteer will attend weekly 2-hour online shifts and respond to live chats from people reaching out for help.
 The initial time commitment is 200 volunteer hours in the first year.
 IMAlive supervisors are available during each shift to offer additional guidance if needed.